Resistance

 >Top, >Model

-If we apply these relationships to each force, assume small angles, and consider a situation in which the angle is such that the body mass ($m$) can be maintained, we obtain the following expression using the coefficient of lift ($C_L$), the coefficient of resistance ($C_W$), the surface that generates lift ($S_w$), the total object profile ($S_p$), the gravitational Acceleration ($g$), the proportionality constant coefficient sustainability ($c$), the density ($\rho$), and the speed with respect to the medium ($v$):
+To calculate the total resistance force ($F_R$), we assume small angles and consider a situation where the angle is such that it maintains the body mass ($m$).
+Using this approximation and the variables the coefficient of lift ($C_L$), the coefficient of resistance ($C_W$), the surface that generates lift ($S_w$), the total object profile ($S_p$), the gravitational Acceleration ($g$), the proportionality constant coefficient sustainability ($c$), the density ($\rho$), and the speed with respect to the medium ($v$), we obtain the following expression:

 $ F_R = \displaystyle\frac{1}{2} \rho S_p C_w v ^2 + \displaystyle\frac{2 m ^2 g ^2}{ c ^2 S_w \rho }\displaystyle\frac{1}{ v ^2}$